jluo-bgl/Self-Driving-Car-Vehicle-Detection/README.md

 [You only look once (YOLO)](https://pjreddie.com/darknet/yolo/) is a state-of-the-art, real-time object detection system.
 In this project I'm using [YAD2K project](https://github.com/allanzelener/YAD2K) which is a Keras / Tensorflow implementation of YOLO_v2

+>please note as we using YAD2K project, we have to install the specific version documented in YAD2K project page.

 #####YOLO overall structure
 ![YOLO_Overall_Structure](other_images/YOLO_NN.png)